petergrace1618/Live-Project-MVC/README.md

 </a>
 ```

-In order to superimpose the ribbon over the image, I need to add an element that's a sibling of the `img`; this will contain the ribbon markup and logic to determine the necessary text if any.
+In order to superimpose the ribbon over the image, I need to add an element that's a sibling of `img`; this will contain the ribbon markup and logic to determine the appropriate text if any.
 Then I wrap all of it in a `div` and add class names so I can target them in CSS.

 ```html
 <div class="prod-index-ribbon-parent">